-JOSIAH HAGSTROM is excited to enter into his fourth year with the Chorale.
+JOSIAH HAGSTROM is excited to enter into his fifth year with the Chorale.
 Even more so, amazed to be a part of the 60th anniversary of the Chorale and a part of this next huge chapter.
-Josiah is an Arizona native and after growing up in Mesa, now resides in Gilbert with his amazing wife Mindy, his beautiful three-year old daughter Kayla, their golden retriever Kaia, and their Feb 2018 addition of sweet baby Noah!
-After studying at MCC and ASU for a degree in Choral Education, opportunity for a different profession took precedence.
+Josiah is an Arizona native and after growing up in Mesa, he now resides in Gilbert with his amazing wife Mindy, his beautiful four-year-old daughter Kayla, their golden retriever Kaia, and their Feb 2018 addition of sweet baby Noah!
+After studying at MCC and ASU for a degree in Choral Education, an opportunity for a different profession took precedence.
 He graduated Summa Cum Laude with a Bachelor’s degree in Liberal Studies from ASU in 2012, and currently manages an optometry practice in Phoenix after working in the field since the age of 18.
 Josiah’s previous and current ensembles include Craig Peterson’s Canto Vivo, varied ASU ensembles, Vocal Fix, as well as serving as lead vocalist at Harvest Bible Church in Gilbert.